fermyon/spin/docs/content/sips/011-component-versioning.md

 ## Proposal

-Although `WIT` does not yet have a way to express API versions, we can emulate it by introducing a new interface called `spin-version.wit` containing a single function to be exported by the guest component:
+Although `WIT` does not yet have a way to express API versions, we can emulate it by introducing a new interface called `spin-sdk-version.wit` containing a single function to be exported by the guest component:

 ```
 record version-details {